 - Let it cool in the pan for 10 minutes.
 Turn out the bread onto wire racks to cool thoroughly.
 The best time to eat zucchini bread is the next day.

-- Slice with a bread knife and serve with tea or coffee.
-Store the remaining zucchini bread slices in an airtight container at room temperature for up to 2 to 3 days or refrigerate for longer.
+- Store the remaining zucchini bread slices in an airtight container at room temperature for up to 2 to 3 days or refrigerate for longer.